Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Introduction

 To address these limitations, two main approaches have been developed.
-One approach~\citep{richardson2023texture,chen2023text2tex,cao2023texfusion} focuses on resolving multi-view inconsistency in static 3D object texturing by synchronizing multi-view image diffusion processes and enforcing UV space consistency.
-While these methods produce multi-view consistent textures for static 3D objects, they do not address the challenge of generating temporally consistent textures for mesh sequences.
-Another approach~\citep{guo2023sparsectrl,lin2024ctrladapter,peng2024controlnext} aims to generate temporally consistent video clips based on the rendering (e.g., depth, normal or UV maps) of an untextured mesh sequence.
+One approach~\citep{richardson2023texture,chen2023text2tex,cao2023texfusion} focuses on resolving multi-view inconsistency in static 3D object texturing by synchronizing multi-view image diffusion processes.
+While these methods produce multi-view consistent textures for static 3D objects, they do not address the challenge of generating dynamically changing textures for mesh sequences.
+Another approach~\citep{guo2023sparsectrl,lin2024ctrladapter,peng2024controlnext} aims to generate video clips based on the rendering (e.g., depth, normal or UV maps) of an untextured mesh sequence.
 To encourage temporal consistency, these methods modify the attention mechanism in 2D diffusion models and utilize inherent correspondences in a mesh sequence to facilitate feature synchronization between frames.
 Although these techniques can be adapted for multi-view image generation by treating camera pose movement as temporal motion, they usually produce inconsistent 3D texturing due to insufficient exploitation of 3D geometry priors.